Best Practices for Push Notifications

 Keep it Clear

 Use 10 words max per notification – short but sweet.
-Be snappy and make your message understandable for the user.
+Be snappy and make your message understandable.

 But Keep it Fun

 A friendly voice goes a long way.
-Keep things conversational, funny and playful.
-You don’t want to come across as spammy, which is often the case with pushes.
+Keep things conversational, fun and playful.
+You don’t want to come across as spammy, which is often the case.
 Find the line between getting an important message across but remaining personable.

 Aim to send no more than 2 notifications per day.
 However, this depends on your app.
 For membership organisations, this should be more like 1 per week.
 The number of notifications really depends on updates and the quality of the content you’re driving users to.

-Instead of being overly aggressive, meaning people are more likely to switch off, focus on delivering value to your audience and building a long-term brand reputation.
+Instead of being overly aggressive, making people more likely to switch off, focus on delivering value to your audience and building a long-term brand reputation.

 Opt-in or out?